treyhunner/treyhunner.github.com/source/_posts/2019-03-25-abusing-and-overusing-list-comprehensions-in-python.markdown

 Sometimes you'll see comprehensions that shouldn't be replaced by another construct but should instead be **removed entirely**, leaving only the iterable they loop over.

-Here we're opening up a file of words and counting the number of times each occurs:
+Here we're opening up a file of words (with one word per line), storing file in memory, and counting the number of times each occurs:

 ```python
 from collections import Counter